4g-group/malin_data_processing_tools/README.md

-# BMALIN DATA PROCESSING TOOLS
+# MALIN DATA PROCESSING TOOLS

+## PLOC evaluation script
+Go to directory and read corresponding README.md

 ## Bag2csv to transform a rosbag into csv files.
 It needs python2 and python-rospy, test by trying to import rosbag in a python shell :